yanchenglee98/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The ***Sequence Diagram*** below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The ***Sequence Diagram*** given below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />